UCONN GEU

 Do you reimburse expenses related to summer camps?

-During the summer months (June-August), day camps for children under the age of 13, and operate between typical business hours Monday-Friday may be eligible for reimbursement.
+During the summer months (June-August), day camps for children under the age of 13 that operate between typical business hours Monday-Friday may be eligible for reimbursement.
 However, we do not reimburse expenses for overnight camps, tuition for summer school, or lodging and board to destination camps.
-The intent of the reimbursement is to help graduate assistants with the burdensome expenses of regular childcare.
+The intent of the reimbursement is to help GAs and Postdocs with the burdensome expenses of regular childcare.

 Are payments made to a childcare facility outside of the United States qualified for childcare reimbursement